 Vitamin D is key for a health lifestyle; it is often linked to a healthy immune system and strong bones.
 There's also a lot of active research on whether it can help sufferers of multiple sclerosis, and what role it might play in reducing the risk of certain cancers.
 Check the symptoms and your risk factors, and book an appointment with a GP if you think you're at risk — it's really easy for them to test your vitamin D levels (even if you have no symptoms).

 Some people are more at risk of suffering a Vitamin D deficiency than others.
 For instance, folks who have minimal exposure to sunlight are at the biggest risk — and that applies whether you spend a lot of time indoors, have been housebound due to illness, or cover your body for religious or cultural reasons when outside.
 People with darker skin also have a higher risk of Vitamin D deficiency, purely because the higher levels of melanin in their skin reduce vitamin D production.

+Other risk factors include being over 50, being obese, or having a gastrointestinal disorder like IBS or celiac disease that may make it harder for your body to absorb the hormone.
 But the clearest way to tell if you're suffering from a deficiency is to check for these five symptoms.

 Sign 1: Head-Sweats

 Dr. Michael Holick, who's given numerous interviews about the signs of vitamin D deficiency to places like the Huffington Post, always points to a very particular symptom that marks those who don't get enough of the vitamin: head sweats.
 Expelling a great deal of sweat from your noggin is, apparently, a classic sign that you need to up your D levels.